-Terpene Linalool or Linalool molecule is a simple terpene alcohol.
-There are plenty ways to obtain natural linalool.
+Terpene Linalool or Linalool molecule is simple terpene alcohol.
+There are plenty of ways to obtain natural linalool.
 It has been discovered and isolated in different plants – something around two hundred of them.
 Amongst the plants, the Lamiaceae plant and herb family is a common source.
-Lamiaceae plant and herb includes mints and other scented herbs.
+Lamiaceae plant and herb include mints and other scented herbs.
 Another established readily available source is the Lauraceae plant family, which includes laurels, cinnamon, and rosewood.
 If you want more viable sources, try the Rutaceae family, which contains citrus plants.

 If you live in the tropics, you will find good quantities of linalool in birch trees and several different plant species that are found in tropical and boreal climate zones.
 Although they are not technically plants, some fungi also produce linalool as well.
-The Environmental Protection Agency has approved the use of linalool as a flavor agent, pesticide and scent.
+The Environmental Protection Agency has approved the use of linalool as a flavoring agent, pesticide and scent.
 It is used in the production of a wide variety of bath and body products and is commonly listed under ingredients for these products under many names including beta linalool, linalyl alcohol, linaloyl oxide, p-linalool and alloocimenol.

 It is usually found in many plants – about two hundred of them.
 The common sources are the Lamiaceae plant and herb family which comprises mints and other scented herbs.
 Linalool is present in two major stereogenic forms that occur naturally.
 This means that chemicals are mirrored copies in terms of their composition.
 The two forms are known as coriandrol and licareol.
 Coriandrol is a form of linalool commonly found in plants.
 It can be found in coriander seeds which are used in the production of essential oils.
 Licareol, on the other hand, is a form of linalool found in plant sources such as lavender, sweet basil, and laurel.
 This form is generally very useful a scent agent in different products.
 Human responds to different scents.
 The licareol has a woody lavender scent while coriandrol has a sweet floral scent.